LugoBlogger/SI-201-411-business-intelligence/in-class/week-13/react-vite-tailwindcss-review/README.md

 ```

 ### Import Tailwind CSS
-Add an `@import` to your CSS file that imports Tailwind CSS.
+Remove all the contents of `/src/index.css` and add an `@import` to your CSS file
+that imports Tailwind CSS.
 **./src/index.css**
 ```css
 @import "tailwindcss";
 ```

+Remove also the contents of `/src/App.css/`

 ### Start your buiild process
 Run your build process with `npm run dev` or whatever command is configured in your `package.json` file.